Man Sleeping

 Young Woman Cannot Sleep in Bedroom at Night

 What you eat and drink can significantly impact your sleep quality.
 Avoid large meals and caffeine close to bedtime as they can disrupt your ability to fall and stay asleep.
 Caffeine is a stimulant that can take hours to wear off, affecting your sleep even if consumed in the afternoon.
-Staying hydrated is important, but try to limit fluid intake in the evening to prevent frequent trips to the bathroom during the night.
-Making mindful choices about your diet and hydration can help promote more restful and uninterrupted sleep.

 Tip #4: Manage Stress and Relax Before Bed